 To learn more about the above opportunities, go to the "Teach Science" and "Teach Math" drop down menus above.

 Already decided to teach?

-In their senior year, students who have made the decision to become either a science teacher or a math teacher have the opportunity to combine their undergraduate and graduate studies and accelerate the timeline to becoming a middle or high school teacher.
+Students who have made the decision to become either a science teacher or a math teacher have the opportunity to combine their undergraduate and graduate studies and accelerate the timeline to becoming a middle or high school teacher (receive both credential and Masters of Education).
+These programs allow you to begin your credential work during your senior year, and then complete your masters degree in the year following graduation.
 For science, you may apply for the Science Teacher Education Program (STEP).
 For math, you may apply for the Joint Math Education Program (JMEP).
-Acceptance into either of these accelerated credential programs makes you eligible to apply for up to $18,000 in forgivable loans for your senior year (through 2016-17), and a $2,000 scholarship for the summer session between your undergraduate and graduate year.
+Acceptance into either of these accelerated credential programs makes you eligible to apply for up to $18,000 in forgivable loans for your senior year, and a $2,000 scholarship for the summer session between your undergraduate and graduate year.
 Science students may also be eligible to apply for some additional scholarship support during the Spring Quarter of their junior year after being accepted and committing to the program.

 The Science Education Minor is a free-standing, interdisciplinary program bridging teaching and learning in the sciences.
 Students interested in an interdisciplinary background in science and who also want to learn how they and others learn science should find this minor beneficial.
 This minor is useful both for helping you prepare for a teaching assistantship in grad school, and/or to jump-start a career in secondary school teaching.
 It is also useful to those potentially pursuing a career where teaching is an important component, such as in academia at a University, Four-Your College, or Community College, or other science-related outreach.

-The Math for Teaching Major is offered by the math department, and provides a rigorous degree in math that makes you eligible either to continue graduate studies or pursue a career teaching secondary math.
+The Math for Teaching Major, offered by the math department, provides a rigorous degree in math that makes you eligible either to continue graduate studies or pursue a career teaching secondary math.